 Hot fudge pudding cake is a definite favourite in our family...this warm, brownie-like cake, smothered in a rich velvety sauce is quite delicious with scoops of vanilla ice cream, not to mention super easy to whip up for those nights that you are stuck for a quick dessert idea!

-To make this saucy little number, you will need: all purpose flour, baking powder, unsweetened cocoa powder, salt, granulated sugar, brown sugar, vanilla extract, buttermilk, vegetable oil and hot water.
+To make this saucy little number, you will need: all purpose flour, baking powder, unsweetened cocoa powder, salt, granulated sugar, brown sugar, vanilla extract, buttermilk (you can also use milk instead if you don't have buttermilk but I like the flavour that buttermilk lends to this recipe), vegetable oil and hot water.

 Preheat your oven to 350 degrees and add 1 cup of all purpose flour into a large mixing bowl...